A couple of days ago, The Budget Fashionista asked me an interesting question: is the fake purse craze just an American thing?

 As one of the few Australian fashion bloggers, I’m here to tell you it’s not.
 In Sydney, where I live, fake purses are everywhere.
 I see a lot of them around town, on the arms of everyone from schoolgirls to office workers to women wearing tracksuits in the city (perhaps they’ve just left the gym…)

-While a better quality fake is much harder to spot, I see so few real-looking ‘status’ bags on the streets of Sydney that it’s safe to say there aren’t many top-notch fakes around.
+While a better quality fake is much harder to spot, I see so few real-looking status bags on the streets of Sydney that it’s safe to say there aren’t many top-notch fakes around.

 When I was younger, I wore fake designer gear and had fun with it.
 I was intent on trying every imaginable look — rock chick one day, princess the next — and the availability of fakes meant I could have a good replica of a Gucci watch to complete the preppy outfits, and some Diesel-look tees when I felt more punk.

 I’m not remotely ashamed about my youthful indiscretions.
 Experimenting with faux designer items helped me develop a taste for real designer items that I have today — and when I have the money to indulge it, the brands whose fakes I used to wear often benefit.

-In contrast, I’ve had the misfortune of discussing fakes with older women who insist their plastic ‘Chanel’s with uneven stitching and horribly constructed handles are the real deal.
-It’s hard to explain to someone that Chanel bags don’t fall off the back of trucks, they’re not made in China and it’s unlikely that the real Chanel factory makes anything in pleather.
-Especially stinky pleather.
+In contrast, I’ve had the misfortune of discussing fakes with older women who insist their plastic Chanel with uneven stitching and horribly constructed handles is the real deal.
+It’s hard to explain to someone that Chanel bags don’t fall off the back of trucks and they’re not made in China.
+And, it’s unlikely that the real Chanel factory makes anything in pleather.

 There are also people who think designers are just having a whinge, and they should be flattered that people want to wear their designs (even if they don’t pay them for the privilege).
 In fashion circles, it’s a topic of heated conversations; amongst normal people, it can seem like a joke.

-When you carry an expensive bag, there will be people who admire and envy your good taste, but there will also be others who think you’re insane for spending that much on a bag.
+When you carry an expensive bag, there will be people who admire and envy your good taste, and others will think you’re insane for spending that much on a bag.
 If you’d rather wear a fake, some people will regard it as a bargain and others will see it as a crime.